Continuation of fixed points and bifurcations from ODE to flow-kick disturbance models: Preliminaries and Notation

-Henceforth we use the notation of Definition \ref{def:fkr} to describe families of flow-kick maps in terms of their disturbance rate functions $r$ and flow times $\tau$.
-The disturbance rate function $r$ may be omitted from the subscript of $\Phi$ when it is clear from context.
+Henceforth we use Definition \ref{def:fkr} to describe families of flow-kick maps in terms of their disturbance rate functions $r$ and flow times $\tau$.
+The disturbance rate function $r$ is omitted from the subscript of $\Phi$ when it is clear from context.
+The results that follow apply to $\Phi_{\tau,r}$ (Definition \ref{def:fkr}) rather than $\Psi_{\tau,k}$ (Definition \ref{def:fk}).